JaniTomati/JaniTomati.github.io/README.md

 Subscribtion - We think that customers would pay a subscribtion fee for maintenance of the product

 #### Channels
-Digital - User are willing to use the digital platform that we provide
+Digital - Users are willing to use the digital platform that we provide

 #### Customer segments
 Customers or individuals with large amounts of data are willing to use our product for data analysis and procession